-A normal straight wall building is more vulnerable because its parts can be easily ripped off, even in a fairly weak tornado.
-Once there’s a slight opening, wind can get inside and dismantle the entire structure.
+A normal straight-wall building is more vulnerable because its parts can be easily ripped off, even in a fairly weak tornado.
+Once there’s a slight opening, the wind can get inside and dismantle the entire structure.

-After one of the worst wildfire seasons in the U.S., more Texans are becoming interested in fire resistant buildings.
-One of many advantages of owning a Quonset Hut is its unmatched protection from fire-related disasters.
+After one of the worst wildfire seasons in the U.S., more Texans are becoming interested in fire-resistant buildings.
+One of the many advantages of owning a Quonset Hut is its unmatched protection from fire-related disasters.

-A SteelMaster metal carport is the ideal solution for customers who want a quality, custom engineered structure.
+A SteelMaster metal carport is an ideal solution for customers who want a quality, custom-engineered structure.
 Unlike carports made from other materials, steel is able to survive in all kinds of weather.
 It will not rot, warp, buckle, twist or crack.

 Our steel carports come in a variety of sizes.
-You can get one tall enough to store a large vehicle such as an RV, or a smaller one that would still be large enough to protect a jet ski, snowmobile or an ATV.
-You can even have one installed on a boast slip as a boat slip cover or as shipping container carports.
+You can get one tall enough to store a large vehicle such as an RV, or a smaller one that would still be large enough to protect a jet ski, snowmobile or ATV.
+You can even have one installed on a boat slip as a boat slip cover.

-“We quickly decided on SteelMaster as we researched material options for a long span deep-V roof.
-Their product quality and selection was exactly what we needed and their technical assistance during the design process was excellent,” said a spokesperson from the architecture firm that worked on the project.
+“We quickly decided on SteelMaster as we researched material options for a long-span deep-V roof.
+Their product quality and selection were exactly what we needed and their technical assistance during the design process was excellent,” said a spokesperson from the architecture firm that worked on the project.

 America’s Icehouse, one of the hottest party spots in Texas City, uses a SteelMaster container cover roof as a cover for the bar’s stage, which has welcomed several musicians over the years.
 The bar’s unique concept is called “Steel and Sail.”